 The Client Briefing summarises the continuing obligations which an issuer is required to observe once any of its debt securities have been admitted to listing and should be read in conjunction with Ogier's Client Briefing entitled: The International Stock Exchange (formerly known as The Channel Islands Securities Exchange Authority Limited or CISEA): Chapter 8 Debt Listings'.

 2. Nature of obligations

 It is a condition of listing that an issuer executes a listing undertaking to comply with the Listing Rules and, in particular, with all relevant continuing obligations.
 Observance of the continuing obligations is essential to the maintenance of an orderly market in debt securities and to ensure that all users of the market have simultaneous access to the same information.
-Failure of an issuer to comply with any applicable continuing obligation may result in the Exchange taking the enforcement actions described in Chapter 3 of the Listing Rules.
+Failure of an issuer to comply with any applicable continuing obligation may result in the Authority taking the enforcement actions described in Chapter 3 of the Listing Rules.

-Compared with other European securities exchanges, the information that is required to be disclosed on an annual basis to the Exchange in respect of debt listings is not onerous.
-Any information to be provided pursuant to an issuer's continuing obligations under the Listing Rules will not normally be made publicly available by the Exchange unless, for example, such information relates to a change in the debt securities listed, the name of the issuer or another matter material to the interests of holders of the debt securities.
+Compared with other European securities exchanges, the information that is required to be disclosed on an annual basis to the Authority in respect of debt listings is not onerous.
+Any information to be provided pursuant to an issuer's continuing obligations under the Listing Rules will not normally be made publicly available by the Authority unless, for example, such information relates to a change in the debt securities listed, the name of the issuer or another matter material to the interests of holders of the debt securities.

 The Listing Rules are available on the website of TISE

 Generally and apart from compliance with all the specific requirements of the Listing Rules, the issuer shall keep the public, TISE, the holders of the debt securities of the issuer and other holders of its listed debt securities informed as soon as reasonably practicable of any information relating to the issuer (including information on any major new developments in the issuer's sphere of activity which is not public knowledge) which: